-The PRC:
+The PROC:

 - Makes recommendations to GC about the schedule of Program Reviews - Collaborates, as necessary, with UGC to coordinate Program Review when there is a simultaneous review of undergraduate and graduate programs - Invites reviewers to serve on Program Review teams - Designs and conducts confidential surveys of students and faculty for each program under review with the approval of GC.
-The Office of Institutional Planning and Analysis (IPA) will provide assistance with the implementation of the surveys. - Summarizes the results of student and faculty surveys and identifies which summarized results may not be shared beyond the Review Team - For emphasis areas, receives and reviews the track reports - Receives the final review team report and submits it, along with any corrections of fact, to GC - Reviews the response of the Program Review Report made by the Program and Graduate Dean - Recommends to GC that the Program Review be closed - Reviews the implementation of the response plan by programs and administration - Provides GC and the Senate Administration Council on Assessment and Planning (SACAP) with an analysis of the aggregate results and actions of the Program Reviews completed in a given year.
-Any patterns will be highlighted for future investigation - Every year, the PRC reviews the last three years of Program Review results; a report on patterns and recurring issues will be shared with GC and SACAP; results for particular schools, if relevant, will be shared with the School Curriculum Committee. - Consults with appropriate members of the Senate and Administration as necessary.
+The Office of Institutional Research and Decision Support (IRDS) will provide assistance with the implementation of the surveys. - Summarizes the results of student and faculty surveys and identifies which summarized results may not be shared beyond the Review Team - For emphasis areas, receives and reviews the track reports - Receives the final review team report and submits it, along with any corrections of fact, to GC - Reviews the response of the Program Review Report made by the Program and Graduate Dean - Recommends to GC that the Program Review be closed - Reviews the implementation of the response plan by programs and administration - Provides GC with an analysis of the aggregate results and actions of the Program Reviews completed in a given year.
+Any patterns will be highlighted for future investigation - Every year, the PROC reviews the last three years of Program Review results; a report on patterns and recurring issues will be shared with GC; results for particular schools, if relevant, will be shared with the School Curriculum Committee. - Consults with appropriate members of the Senate and Administration as necessary.

-In addition, members of the Program Review Committee serve as Chairs and Coordinators of Program Review teams.
+In addition, a senate member of the Periodic Review Oversight Committee serves as the Senate Liaison for Program Review teams.